bruhu/sql-from-data-to-insight/README.md

 ## Key Findings

-- Countries with higher GDP tend to have higher scores, but those with better social support and freedom show even higher happiness levels, even with a lower GDP.
+- Happiness is strongly linked to factors like GDP, social support, and freedom of choice.
-- Countries with lower corruption and stronger social structures tend to have higher happiness scores, suggesting that improving these areas, especially in lower-income countries, could boost overall well-being.
+- Countries with higher GDP tend to have higher scores, but those with better freedom show even higher happiness levels, even with a lower GDP.

 ## Presentation: